20+ Payment Reminder Letter Templates & Samples (PDF)

 Send a reminder letter.

 First of all, send a reminder letter to your customer.
-It is an easier, simple, and quicker way to get overdue payments.
+It is an easier, simpler, and quicker way to get overdue payments.
 Make sure to post it at a specific time like 1-2 days before or after the 3-4 days of the due date.

 Be polite